scikit-hep/root_numpy/paper/paper.md

 C++ and can read and convert data with comparable speed to ROOT as shown in Figure \ref{benchmark}.

-root_numpy also provides functions for converting between ROOT histogams and NumPy arrays, sampling or evaluating ROOT functions as NumPy arrays, and an interface to TMVA [@TMVA], ROOT's machine learning toolkit.
+root_numpy also provides functions for converting between ROOT histograms and NumPy arrays, sampling or evaluating ROOT functions as NumPy arrays, and an interface to TMVA [@TMVA], ROOT's machine learning toolkit.